novhack/godot-gifexporter/README.md

 # godot-gifexporter
+## This plugin is now depracated in favor of pure GDScript implementation by jegor377 https://github.com/jegor377/godot-gdgifexporter

 Plugin adding a GifExporter singleton enabling export of Image objects as a GIF file.
 Currently supports Windows and Linux, both 32 and 64 bit.